Pyomo/mpi-sppy/doc/src/output_solutions.rst

 file name (string) as positional argument (and optionally a customized writer function).

-For example, suppose you have an extensive form (EF) object, ef, that is of a type derived from SPBase (which is almost surely is), then you can print the tree solution to a directory named `efsol` using
+For example, suppose you have an extensive form (EF) object, `ef`, that is of a type derived from SPBase (which is almost surely is), then you can print the tree solution to a directory named `efsol` using